Apexsf/network_base/README.md

 EOF).
 Therefore, ```epoll_wait``` will return immediately all the time if this connected fd being registered to the corresponding epoll fd as read event (EPOLLIN) in level trigger mode.
-To avoid this, we may choose to close the connected fd once ```recv``` return 0.
+To avoid this, we may choose to close the connected fd once ```recv``` returns 0.
 See [SO](https://stackoverflow.com/questions/14563134/epoll-loops-on-disconnection-of-a-client) for more details.